 • MyRotary.org provides an easy search method for information.

-• Copy and past this link into a browser (https://vimeo.com/438381652) to access a video recording on Grant Application and Final Report Preparation in DACdb.
+• Copy and paste this link into a browser (https://vimeo.com/438381652) to access a video recording on Grant Application and Final Report Preparation in DACdb.

 Question 44: Is there further assistance available for Foundation Grants? * Congratulations!

-Congratulations and thank for taking part in the webinar to become qualified for Rotary Grants.
-These are the final steps:
+Congratulations and thank for taking part in the webinar:

 • Ensure that at least two members register for and complete this webinar.